 Beautiful pendants that conferred royal status were made from whale teeth, but not from humpback whales; they use large plates of baleen to strain the ocean water for food.
 The teeth were likely sourced from sperm whales or false whales, such as orcas.

 To experience the migration in its full glory, you’ll need a trustworthy charter company for a whale watching expedition.
 Kauai Sea Tours offers tours all around the island, and even has special access to the unrivaled Na Pali coast.
-To learn more about their snorkeling, sightseeing, and whale watching tours, call (808) 335-5309 or visit them online.
+To learn more about their snorkeling, sightseeing, and whale watching tours, call (808) 335-5309.